Shahabkhan99/Social-Media-SEO/README.md

 # 📂 File Structure
 app.py: The main application logic.

+# if you like my work by me coffee
+paypal.me/shahab99khan

 profiles/: A folder automatically created to store your user data (.json files).

 📄 License